Sarah Parry

 Our methods are underpinned by a commitment to socially engaged research.
 We focus on three case studies located in Badenoch and Strathspey, Highlands of Scotland that are already, yet differently, engaged in socioecological care:

-Each case study will involve community co-researchers, and will illustrate different environmental policy agendas and presents opportunities to explore inter-human, inter-species and inter-generational socioecological caring relations.
+Each case study involves community co-researchers, illustrates different environmental policy agendas and presents opportunities to explore inter-human, inter-species and inter-generational socioecological caring relations.

-Working collaboratively and emphasising co-production of knowledge throughout, the team will deliver several key outputs on socioecological care including:
+We are now moving to a period of analysis.
+Working collaboratively and emphasising co-production of knowledge throughout, the team have begun working up key outputs on socioecological care, including:

 Our research design is guided by Community Based Participatory Research.
 Co-producing socioecological care with, in and for communities in Badenoch and Strathspey takes seriously our responsibility to aid efforts of decolonisation, repair harms and avoid reinforcing experiences of being subjected to investigation.
 In addition to the projects’ collaborative development process and outputs and outcomes, all project activities and outputs involve co-production and manifest the ACCESS Guiding Principles.